demisto/content/Packs/NutanixHypervisor/Integrations/NutanixHypervisor/README.md

 >### Results
 >|task_uuid|
 >|---|
->| f6015de2-f1d2-40bf-a44a-943ca79c29a1 |
+>| 7f522fb2-1b19-491a-ab49-763f48be8712 |

 ### nutanix-hypervisor-task-results-get
 ***
-Returns all the results of the tasks from the task_ids list that are ready at the moment the Nutanix service was polled.
-If no task is ready, returns a timeout response.
+Returns the results of given tasks.
+If a task is not ready, its status will be returned.

 #### Base Command